k-pollock/Battleship/README.md

 ## Requirements
 Server              |    |Client
 ------------------  | -----|----------
-Establish Connection & send and display prompt for ship [lacement | --> |Content Cell Content Cell        |     |Content Cell
+Establish Connection & send and display board with prompt for ship placement | 1 --> |Board and Prompt Store ships in appropriate array| <-- 2|Input ship locaation Display & send updated board along with prompt for shot |--> 3 |Sees board and inputs guess

 ## Design
 This system has two hosts, a server and a client